 Where do you find Thai ingredients in Chicago?

-Tai Nam and Hot Nam on Argyle are also where you can find many Thai ingredients, including fresh fruits.
+Tai Nam and Hoa Nam on Argyle are where you can find many Thai ingredients, including fresh fruits.
 H Mart in Niles and Naperville is also great.

 Where can I buy a good granite mortar in Bangkok?

 If you’re planning on hauling it back to your home country, it’s probably a good idea to just buy one where you live (or online if there isn’t a well-stocked Thai grocery store in your area).
 Invariably, it will be more expensive, but a granite mortar is very heavy and you may spend more in overweight baggage fee.
 Read this post on what you should look for when buying a granite mortar.